 The AirMax10L Pro has a capacity of 250 m³/h.
 The TURBO mode permits purifying a room up to 1,000 sq. ft. in one hour, 600 sq. ft. in 30 minutes, 300 sq. ft. in 15 minutes!
 This feature comes in handy for weekend cabin owners.
 Young parents will love the Child-Lock mode.

 The designer added a beautiful square light panel.
-Thus, the device can blend in the room decor (see first photo in this post).
-For more technical info, see their official website.
+Therefore, the device can blend in the room décor (see first photo).
+More on technical information on Okaysou air purifiers.

-Be aware that in addition to the AirMax10L Pro, which is optimized for large rooms, Okaysou offers the AirMic4S and AirMax8L for smaller rooms (see my review of the AirMax8L at the link).
+Be aware that in addition to the AirMax10L Pro, which is optimized for large rooms, Okaysou offers the AirMic4S and AirMax8L for smaller rooms (see my review of the AirMax8L).

 Where to Buy Okaysou Air Purifiers?